Coordinated Incident Management System

 is New Zealand's system for managing the response to an incident involving multiple responding agencies.
-Its developers based the system on California's Incident Command System (ICS) - developed in the 1970s - and on other countries' adaptations of ICS, such as Australia's Australasian Inter-Service Incident Management System (AIIMS).
+Its developers based the system on the United States' Incident Command System (ICS) - developed in the 1970s - and on other countries' adaptations of ICS, such as Australia's Australasian Inter-Service Incident Management System (AIIMS).

 The CIMS is intended as a generic framework, to be adapted for each situation by those involved in the response.
 For example, while there are four management functions, the incident itself determines the size of the incident management team.
 In an isolated incident, a single officer may perform all of functions; in a very complex incident each function could be sub-divided.
 Instead, CIMS emphasises consistent terminology, a single multi-agency Incident Control Point for each site or, where possible, wider incident, and planning tools across all agencies.
 For example, the term "Assembly Area" means the same thing in every incident - although there may well be several Assembly Areas in more complex incidents.
 Likewise, all trained responders know the roles and responsibilities of the Logistics Manager.

 CIMS was initially designed in the late 1990s to be applied to all levels of emergency response management, similar to the USA National Incident Management System (NIMS) and to the UK's Gold Silver Bronze command system, however the original CIMS manual clearly articulated only the incident/site level of response co-ordination.